nanab/Flowmeter/README.md

 There is some http api commands avaliable.
 <br>
-To get the id of your sensor: http://<ip of pi>/api/flowmeter/list_all_sensors
+To get the id of your sensor: http://"ip of pi"/api/flowmeter/list_all_sensors
 <br>
-For getting the value of sensor: http://<ip of pi>/api/flowmeter/<sensor id>
+For getting the value of sensor: http://"ip of pi"/api/flowmeter/"sensor id"
 <br>
-For reseting the sensors value: http://<ip of pi>/api/flowmeter/<sensor id>/reset
+For reseting the sensors value: http://"ip of pi"/api/flowmeter/"sensor id"/reset

 As it is for now there is no way of adding a reset function direct on the flowmeter in gui.
 So i have implented an Actor for reseting the value as a workaround.

 Add this under System -> Hardware settings -> Actors -> FlowmeterReset.
 <br>
-You have to enter the id of the flowmeter which you can find by using the api command http://<ip of pi>/api/flowmeter/list_all_sensors
+You have to enter the id of the flowmeter which you can find by using the api command http://"ip of pi"/api/flowmeter/list_all_sensors